How to Write an Action Plan (Example Included)

 Action Plan Example

-We’ve been talking a lot about an action plan, but let’s take a look at one in-depth.
+We’ve been talking a lot about action plans, but the best way to learn how they work is to review an action plan example.
 Below, you’ll see our free action plan template.
 It’s set up for the development of a website.

-It’s broken down into phases, the first being the project planning phase, which includes the action steps, market research and the design of the site.
-You’ll see that tasks are outlined for each action step, including a description of that task, who’s assigned to execute it, the priority and even the status of its completion.
+Then, once these have been defined, the action plan is broken down into four action steps: market research, website development, site launch and site maintenance.
+You’ll see that specific tasks or action items are outlined for each action step, including a description of that task, who’s assigned to execute it, its priority level and even the status of its completion.

 There’s also a timeline to define the start dates of each of the tasks in the action steps, including the planned hours.
 This allows you to determine the length of each task and the duration of the entire action plan, from start to finish.